Ethan0892/Anti-Ad-Discord-Bot/ADMIN_PORTAL_GUIDE.md

 ## Security Notes

-- Only owner can restart services
+- Owner and dev roles can restart services
-- Only owner/dev can pull updates
+- Owner and dev roles can pull updates
 - All operations logged with username/timestamp
 - API token required for all operations
 - Changes require re-authentication